ryjen/the-fatherless/script-scenes.md

 ### **Scene 15 – Three Kings Arrive**

-**Location:** Sael’s camp / outskirts of Rome **Action:**
+**Location:** Sael’s camp / outskirts of Aurelia **Action:**

 * Through years of correspondence, the cult arranges for **three kings** to witness Sael.
-* Romans see it as circus entertainment, but elite rulers are disturbed by the political and symbolic implications.
+* Aurelians see it as circus entertainment, but elite rulers are disturbed by the political and symbolic implications.
   **Camera / Visuals:**
 * Wide shot of kings arriving on camels, ornate gifts in hand.
-* Close-ups on elite Romans whispering in fear.
+* Close-ups on elite Aurelians whispering in fear.
-  **Symbolism:** Moral authority challenges Roman hierarchy.
+  **Symbolism:** Moral authority challenges Aurelian hierarchy.

 ---